 - California Low Income Home Energy Assistance Program (LIHEAP) is funded by the Federal Department of Health and Human Services (DHHS) and provides two basic types of services.
 Eligible low-income persons, via local governmental and nonprofit organizations, can receive financial assistance to offset the costs of heating and/or cooling dwellings, and/or have their dwellings weatherized to make them more energy efficient.

 - Mercy Housing works with refugees and immigrants to ease their transition to the United States.

 - Department of Fair Employment and Housing has brochures and publications in various languages regarding discrimination.

 - U.S. Department of Housing and Urban Development provides information on tenant rights and responsibilities, apartment locator, subsidized housing and public housing, etc.

 English Language Learners

 - USA Learns is a web site that helps immigrants and other adults who have low levels of English proficiency with easily accessible and free English language training.
-See the USA Learns fact sheet (1.05 MB) for more information on this free internet tool.

 - U.S. Citizenship and Immigration Services (USCIS) offers a free copy of the Civics and Citizenship Toolkit to organizations that serve, or that are interested in serving refugees and immigrants.
 The toolkit includes immigration and civics publications, handbooks, multimedia tools and guidance on how to use these products to help legal permanent residents integrate into their local communities and American society.
 The USCIS provides "A Guide to Naturalization" web page for naturalization material and information.
 Also see their citizenship test preparation and USCIS' immigration forms sections for more information on the naturalization process.